The Water Cures protocol is simple and easy. But there are a few basics to know before you use it.

 The daily intake of water should be about half your body weight in ounces.
 So a 300-pound man will drink 150 ounces of water.
 If it is hot out, if you are working hard, exercising or if you are in an athletic sporting event, you will need additional water and salt.

-Divide the daily dose by 5 or 6.
+Divide the daily dose of half your body weight in ounces by 5 or 6.
 This is how much you drink each time.

 In time, if this is not working, increase it slowly to 1/4th tsp per every 16 ounces.
-This is about 1/2 teaspoon per liter, still less than you get in a saline IV but remember, the salt has numerous electrolytes, up to 70 different necessary ones.
+This is about 1/2 teaspoon per liter, still less than you get in a saline IV but remember, the salt has numerous electrolytes, and over 80 different trace minerals.

 When to Take the Salt and Water